Ashtanga Yoga Terminology

 Vinyasa:

 Vinyasa refers to a series of connected movements, performed in sequence.
-The sequence of warm up postures, Surya Namaskara A and B, are examples of vinyasa, as are the short sequences of movements used to connect one pose to another.
+The sequences of warm up postures, Surya Namaskara A and B, are examples of vinyasa, as are the short sequences of movements used to connect one pose to another.

 Ujjayi breath: